Verii/tetris/README.md

 # Falling blocks game

 ## Building
-This program links with sqlite3 (3.8+) and libpthreads.
+This program links with sqlite3 (3.8+).
+We now also link with libbsd.
+Specifically for two functions: strlcpy, strlcat.
 Any POSIX compliant pthreads implementation should work fine.
-I use GCC 4.8.x to build.
+I use GCC 4.8.x for building.
 Different version may report misc. errors during the build.
-Patches are welcomed :)
+Patches are welcome

 ## Contributions
 To help with the understanding of this program(it's quite simple), you should